Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 TEXStudio (Linux, Mac, Windows)

-There is a separate but related setting to choose the bibliographic formatter (old-style BIBTEX .bst files or the more recent biblatex package) and which bibliographic processor to use (bibtex or biber).
+There is a separate but closely related setting to choose the bibliographic formatter (old-style BIBTEX using .bst style files or the more recent biblatex package) and which bibliographic processor to use (bibtex or biber).
 If your documents don’t use bibliographic references, this will not be a concern for you.